-On 9 September 2025 the Victorian Parliament passed the Drugs, Poisons and Controlled Substances Amendment (Medication Administration in Residential Aged Care) Act (the Act).
-The Act places a new requirement on registered aged care providers in Victoria to ensure only nurses (and other registered health practitioners) administer Drugs of Dependence and Schedules 4, 8 and 9 medications to residents who do not administer their own medication.
+In September 2025, the Victorian Parliament passed the Drugs, Poisons and Controlled Substances Amendment (Medication Administration in Residential Aged Care) Act 2025 (the Act).
+The Act places a new requirement on registered residential aged care providers in Victoria to ensure only nurses (registered and enrolled nurses) and other registered health practitioners administer prescribed and dispensed Drugs of Dependence and Schedules 4, 8 and 9 medications to people who do not administer their own medication.

-In the coming months, the department will continue to work with key stakeholders, including unions, peak bodies, and providers, to develop Regulations that will include exceptional circumstances where the requirement will not apply (exemptions) and how these circumstances will be managed.
+Regulations will include exceptional circumstances where the requirement will not apply (exemptions) and how these circumstances will be managed.

-This new obligation builds on existing Victorian legislative requirements that a registered nurse manages the medication administration process and is consistent with national Guiding Principles for Medication Management in Residential Aged Care .
+This new requirement builds on existing Victorian legislative requirements that a registered nurse manages medication and is consistent with national Guiding Principles for Medication Management in Residential Aged Care Facilities.

 The new requirement will not:

-- Impact existing reforms underway to enable Aboriginal and Torres Strait Islander Health Practitioners to administer Schedule 4 and 8 medications across Victoria’s health and care settings.
+- Impact Aboriginal and Torres Strait Islander Health Practitioners authorisation to administer Schedule 4 and 8 medications across Victoria's health and care settings.

 Next steps

-More information will be communicated directly with providers and made available on this webpage.
+Ongoing engagement opportunities will be communicated directly with providers and made available on this page.

 What are Schedules 4, 8 and 9 medications and drugs of dependence?